 This full day of training will provide participants with a solid introduction to site assessment and the process of Preliminary Ecological Appraisal (PEA).

-The training venue is located within the beautiful South Downs National Park at a modern village hall with car parking and a train station situated 5mins from the venue.
+The training venue is located within the South Downs National Park at a modern village hall with car parking and a train station situated 5mins from the venue.

 A field trip is included to practice Phase 1 habitat survey and protected species risk assessment of farmland and park adjacent to the venue.